- 1 INTRODUCTION:

 The procedure for the issue of debentures is as follows:

-- First of all, a Board meeting is convened at which the decision to issue debentures, the number, and terms of issue and the rate of interest is taken by means of a resolution to that effect.
-However, where a company’s shares are listed on the stock exchange, the listing agreement stipulates that shareholders’ approval should be obtained for the offer of debentures to the public and therefore this approval is also to be obtained.
+- First of all, a Board meeting is convened at which the decision to issue debentures, the number, and terms of issue and the rate of interest is taken using a resolution to that effect.
+However, where a company’s shares are listed on the stock exchange, the listing agreement stipulates that shareholders’ approval should be obtained for the offer of debentures to the public.
+Therefore, this approval is also to be obtained.

 - Then the consent of the Controller of Capital Issues is obtained if the issue exceeds Rs 50 lakhs.
 If the money to be borrowed, together with the money already borrowed by the company (apart from temporary loans) exceed the aggregate of the paid-up capital of the company and its free reserves, the permission of the General Body is also obtained, by ordinary resolution, for the proposed issue [Sec.